NullMagic2/Open-Volar-S/README.md

 <p align="center">
   <strong>A new life for the original AVerTV Volar S.</strong><br>
-  A Rust-based toolkit with Windows Live TV and Linux receiver support,<br>
+  A Rust-based toolkit with native Windows and Linux Live TV,<br>
   source-built firmware, diagnostics, and the native <strong>Live TV!</strong> application.
 </p>